 Our ability to handle and shoot our firearms is dependent on all of these parts working together perfectly.
 How well we can manipulate the controls of the firearm and handle the recoil depends entirely on the strength and coordination of our hands.

-There is no doubt that some adjustments need to be made when dealing with these types of issues, so shooters can continue to shoot effectively, protect themselves and safely continue to fully enjoy shooting.
+There is no doubt that some adjustments can be made when dealing with these types of issues.
+Shooters can continue to shoot effectively, protect themselves and safely continue to fully enjoy shooting.

 Perhaps you have some experience with this issue and have found ways to alleviate some of the difficulties.
-Please comment and share what has been helpful to you or your thoughts, as this is an issue with many shooters, both male and female of all ages.
+Please send me an email at email@example.com and share what has been helpful to you or your thoughts.
+This is an issue with many shooters, both male and female of all ages.